How Medicare Works

 Those who do not sign up during the IEP and do not qualify for a SEP may face a late enrollment penalty.

 Once you enroll in Medicare, you can always switch Medicare plans during the Annual Enrollment Period (AEP) (October 15 – December 7) each year.
+New in 2019, you can also switch Medicare Advantage plans during the Open Enrollment Period (January 1-March 31).

 It can take weeks or even months for your Medicare application to be processed.
 So it’s best to enroll as early as possible.
 You can enroll as early as 3 months prior to the month of your 65th birthday.